yurovsky/yurovsky.github.io/_posts/2014-10-10-linux-uio-gpio-interrupt.md

 at the new level until the interrupt is acknowledged or otherwise cleared.

 This UIO device can also be tired to pinmux control, for example to set (or unset) a pull device.
-In my case I needed pin A13 to not have any pull devices so I added a pinctrl node for it with SAM9-specific initialization:
+In my case I needed pin A13 to be pulled low so I added a pinctrl node for it with SAM9-specific initialization:

     ahb {
         apb {
             pinctrl@fffff400 {
                 user_io {
                     pinctrl_user_io: user_io-0 {
-                        atmel,pins = <AT91_PIOA 13 AT91_PERIPH_A AT91_PINCTRL_NONE>;
+                        atmel,pins = <AT91_PIOA 13 AT91_GPIO AT91_PINCTRL_PULL_DOWN>;
                     };
                 };
             };